 - pot: Where the money that is bet goes, normally in the middle of the table

 The Game of 3 Card Brag Dealing and Betting

 To begin a game the first dealer must be chosen.
 To do this simply shuffle the deck and deal each player 1 card face up.
-The player with teh highest card deals first and aces are high for this part of the game only after which they can be either 1 or 11.
+The player with the highest card deals first and aces are high for this part of the game only after which they can be either 1 or 11.

-The cards are now shuffled for the first time and are never shuffled again unless a prial is dealt in the game.
+The cards are now shuffled for the first time and are never shuffled again unless a prial is dealt within the game.
 Every player taking part places an ante in the pot let’s say £1, and each player is dealt 3 cards one at a time face down in a clockwise direction.

 The first player t act is to the left of the dealer and then in order around the table in the same direction.
 The minimum bet is always the same as the ante unless it is raised in which case that must be at least match.

 1: Don’t look at your cards and bet blind

 By not looking you are taking a risk, but any player who has looked has to bet double what you as a blind man bet.
 You cannot be raised unless it’s by another blind bettor, but you can raise and make any player open pay double your bet.

 2: Look at your cards and bet open